wogml000419/blog-with-django/README.md

 # blog-with-django

-Blog for private use with django
+Blog for private use made with django